 A replica ship of the Caravel sailed by John Cabot in 1497 (when he ‘discovered’ North America) imbues Bristol Harbourside with olde worlde pirate-y vibes, where it’s docked.
 For a unique experience that’ll send you hurtling back to the sailing ship glory days of yore, The Matthew runs 3-4 hours trips down the River Avon, underneath the Clifton Suspension Bridge and beneath the towering cliffs of the Avon Gorge to Pill and back.
-It’s a fantastically memorable way to view the bridge and snap some cracking shots of its underbelly!
+It’s a fantastically memorable way to get the best views of Clifton Suspension Bridge and snap some cracking shots of its underbelly!

 *Side note, if you want to take young kids, do make sure they can handle such a long trip.

 Cruise underneath Clifton Suspension Bridge on a timeless Art Deco-era passenger boat ,with an open deck for maximum bridge-gawping.
 Hear about the origins of the Floating Harbour and Bristol’s most famous bridge as you float underneath on a 3.5 hour trip (March-November, tide dependent).

 All boats have a fully licensed bar, WCs and facilities for playing your own music through the onboard PA system and catering and welcome drinks can be provided by arrangement, so it’s a great option for a special group outing.

 *Not recommended for under 6s.

 2. From Clifton Observatory and caves